Florida Bus Accident Attorney

 Potentially Liable Parties in Bus Accidents:

-- The Bus Driver: Negligence caused by distracted driving, speeding, or operating under the influence.
+- The Bus Driver: Negligence due to distracted driving, speeding, or operating under the influence.

-- The Bus Company: Failure to properly maintain their fleet or adequately train drivers.
+- The Bus Company: Failure to maintain the fleet or provide sufficient driver training.

 - Third Parties: Another driver, a city government responsible for road conditions, or the bus manufacturer in cases of mechanical failure.

-Identifying all responsible parties requires a thorough investigation, something that Kemp Law excels in.
-To build your case, we collect all pertinent evidence, including maintenance records, driver logs, witness statements, police reports, and traffic camera footage.
+Determining all responsible parties requires a thorough investigation, something Kemp Law excels at.
+To build your case, we gather key evidence, including maintenance records, driver logs, witness statements, police reports, and traffic camera footage.

 Common Causes of Florida Bus Accidents